preemptive/r8-docs/index.md

 #### -printmapping

 Regardless of the `-printmapping` rule, maps will always be output to a variant specific file (e.g.`build/outputs/mapping[/r8][/{flavorName}]/{buildType}/mapping.txt`).
-If `-printmapping` is configured to print to a file in a configuration that is used by more that one variant, the configured file will be overwritten to reflect whichever variant built last.
+If `-printmapping` is configured to print to a file in a configuration that is used by more than one variant, the configured file will be overwritten to reflect whichever variant built last.

 ## Unsupported Rules